Ditch Hag Sportfishing Charters

 White Perch

-White perch are small but scrappy fish, usually 7-10 inches and under a pound.
-Don't let the name fool you - they're actually part of the bass family.
+White perch are a Baltimore fishing staple.
+Don't let the name fool you - these guys are actually part of the bass family.
+They're on the smaller side, usually 7-10 inches and under a pound, but what they lack in size they make up for in numbers.
 You'll find them in brackish waters like the Chesapeake Bay, especially near tributaries and estuaries.
-Spring is prime time, when big schools migrate to spawn.
-These little guys are fun and easy to catch, making them great for beginners or anyone who wants steady action.
-They're also tasty eating.
-To boost your chances, try fishing early morning or evening in shaded areas.
-Use light tackle - a 6-7 foot rod with 4-8 pound line works well.
-Pro tip: white perch love to chase, so try jigging your bait to mimic prey movement.
+Spring is prime time, with big schools moving to spawn when water hits 50-60°F. These fish are eager biters, making them perfect for anglers of all skill levels.
+They're also great eating.
+For best results, try early morning or evening in shaded areas.
+Use light tackle - a 6-7 foot rod with 4-8 lb line works well.
+Tip: White perch love to chase, so try jigging your bait to mimic prey movement.
 Bloodworms and minnows are top bait choices.

 White Perch